From Spiritual Bypassing to Embodied Spirituality

 Performing and Perfectionism is a Full-Time Job

 There’s a type of tired that no amount of resting or sleep repairs.
 It lives in the tension of our jaws, shoulders and chests.
-Also, our breath that is barely audible no matter how many we go to yoga and learn to exhale deeply.
+Also, our breath that is barely audible no matter how many we times we go to yoga and learn to exhale deeply.

 Canadian Jungian analyst Marion Woodman called perfectionism a spiritual crisis.
 Not a personality flaw, or a productivity problem; a crisis of being cut off from the truth of what it means to be human.
 She saw it as a war against the body itself.
 Against the parts of us that hunger, ache, need, and fail.